LambdaTest/documentation/docs/hyperexecute-webapp-appium-testing.md

 ## Navigation in Automation Dashboard

-Every test run on the HyperExecute Grid has a unique *jobId* associated with it.
+Every test run on the HyperExecute has a unique *jobId* associated with it.
 Each *jobId* can in turn constitute single (or multiple) *groupId*(s).
 You can visit [HyperExecute automation dashboard](https://automation.lambdatest.com/hyperexecute/) for checking the status of the test execution.

 The snapshot below shows how to navigate to the respective *testID* for viewing the Selenium logs: